google/voice-iot-maker-demo/dialogflow-webhook/1-firebase-functions/README.md

 This is the example code for the Dialogflow/Particle webhook application, designed to be deployed to [Cloud Functions for Firebase](https://firebase.google.com/docs/functions/).

-## Setup instructions

-Install the required NPM libraries that this application relies on (from the `functions` directory):

-    npm install

-**Note**: Included in this bundle is an alias for running a linter on your JS files.
-It'll even auto-fix the non-compliant lines!
-Access it using:

-    npm run lint

 ## Local settings

 This application assumes that you‘re keeping your Particle access token and Photon’s device ID in a file called `config.js`.
 However, you‘ll notice that one isn’t included — because you'll need to fill out your own.
 (This keeps the sensitive keys out of source control — always a good practice.)